 - Endpoint protection and/or antivirus software – Have them check with their ISP to see if there is a complimentary or discounted license available to customers for this type of software.
 Additionally, they can check with the MSP to determine of a protective software product is built into their endpoint (e.g., router / modem).
 Ensure they keep the software up to date with the latest version or patch.

 - Software downloads – Have them avoid unnecessary software downloads, and only download software from reputable sources.
 Although free games for kids may be fun, they could contain malware or viruses that can steal information off the device.

 - Wi-Fi security – Make sure they secure their home Wi-Fi networks properly.
 Educate them on the risks of connecting to public Wi-Fi in places like airports or coffee shops.
 See our tips on securing your home Wi-Fi network and public Wi-Fi best practices

-- Strong passwords and multi-factor authentication– Educate them on the characteristics of a strong password, and how to enable multi-factor authentication when possible.
-Make sure they create a new password on every device they own, and lock the device when not in use.
+- Strong passwords and multi-factor authentication – Educate them on the characteristics of a strong password, and how to enable multi-factor authentication when possible.
+Make sure they create a new password on every device they own, and lock the device after set periods of time.
 See our password strength best practices

 - Internet-connected device security – Mobile and smart devices are a common target for hackers to install malware that can control your device and be used for malicious purposes, such as stealing your personal information.
-See our blog post Protecting Your Data at Home and Being Smart About Your Smartphone
+Protecting Your Data at Home and Being Smart About Your Smartphone

 - Disposing of old devices – Make sure they don't throw away or recycle old devices without properly removing all personal data and using a secure recycling program.
 See the Federal Trade Commission's guidelines on mobile device disposal here.
 Have them contact their service provider to see if any other steps need to be taken to protect their personal data.